remiberthoz/anki-periodic-table-memory-pegs/CONTRIBUTING.md

 The Python script relies on the following Python modules:
 `json`,
 `markdown2`,
+`sys`,
+`subprocess`,
 `genanki` (which is found locally in the `genanki` directory), which you can download with the git command `git submodule init`.

 The script was developed using Python version 3.

-If everything is in order, you can commit to the `develop` branch and push your changes to your fork, then submit a pull request (see the [GitHub guide](https://opensource.guide/how-to-contribute/) again).
+If everything is in order, you can commit to the `master` branch or a new one and push your changes to your fork, then submit a pull request (see the [GitHub guide](https://opensource.guide/how-to-contribute/) again).